A list of resources for musicians to learn more about their health insurance options.

 eHealthinsurance.com A for-profit broker that consolidates information about plans and premiums on their website.

-A Consumer Guide for Getting and Keeping Health Insurance Created by the Georgetown University Health Policy Institute, this website provides legal information about your rights as a health insurance consumer for each state.
+A Consumer Guide for Getting and Keeping Health Insurance Created by the Georgetown University Health Policy Institute, this PDF provides legal information about your rights as a health insurance consumer for each state.
 Updated regularly.
 Many states have it on their websites, so the information varies based on location.

 Health Alliance for Austin Musicians provides access to affordable health care for Austin, TX’s uninsured musicians, focusing on prevention and wellness.
 If you are an uninsured, professional musician in the Austin, TX area, you may be eligible for low-cost primary health care services, basic dental care and mental health counseling provided by HAAM.

 SIMS Foundation is a non-profit organization that provides access to low-cost mental health services for Austin, TX musicians and their immediate families.

 HeadCount is a non-partisan organization that works with musicians to promote participation in democracy.
 HeadCount has been collecting health care stories from notable musicians, and has set up a health insurance hotline (1-919-264-0418) to help musicians and their managers navigate these changes.
 They also have resource kits available to the press.

 Rock and Rap Confidential’s Music and Healthcare Guide A detailed list of resources for musicians seeking insurance or health care.

 The O+ Festival is a three-day, community-run celebration of music, arts and wellness.
 O+ participating artists exchange their contributions for health and wellness services from art-loving doctors, dentists, and other medical providers at the O+ Pop-up Clinic during the festival.

 MusiCares was established by the Recording Academy in 1989.
 It provides a safety net of critical assistance for music people in times of need.